 "He's...busy," Takeru answered evasively, fully caught up with Hikari.
 He didn't think his brother would appreciate making his private life public knowledge.

 Hikari smiled knowingly.
 "Ah, so he's with Sora-san."
 She laughed out loud at the surprised expression on his face.
-"Takeru-kun, everyone
+"Takeru-kun, everyone knows about them!"

 "Yeah, everyone but kaasan."